FAQs

 Here are commonly asked questions by parents.
 Please click a question for the answer.

-All cancellations or changes must be submitted in writing.
+All cancellations or changes must be emailed to [email protected]

 - You are welcome to change sessions as needed at no cost, provided there is space available in your desired session, and the session length is greater than or equal to the currently enrolled session.
 If you switch to a session that is shorter in length, the below policy applies.

-- Cancellations made between March 1st & May 1st: Tuition returned, less $500 non-refundable deposit
+- Cancellations made between January 1st and April 1st: Any paid tuition returned, less the deposit per session.

-- Any cancellations made after May 1st: No refund
+- Any cancellations made after April 1st: No Refund.

 - Campers sent home for disciplinary reason or because of homesickness: No refund.